Where did the idea of the Named Person come from?

 Any information-sharing must be necessary to improve a child or young person’s wellbeing and must be relevant and proportionate to the wellbeing need.
 Services for children in Aberdeenshire remain committed to the principles of Getting It Right For Every Child (GIRFEC) with current procedures to support and protect children and young people, lawful and GIRFEC compliant.
 All professionals will continue to share information sensitively and proportionately, within the framework of the Data Protection Act 1998 and other relevant legislation.

 Further updates will be provided as they become available to local authorities and health boards from the Scottish Government.

 What will the Named Person do that a health visitor or teacher doesn’t already do?
 What are the benefits?

 Many teachers and health visitors are already doing much of what a Named Person will do.
 They are considering a child’s whole wellbeing and asking themselves what they can do to support the child if something is getting in the way of their wellbeing.
-They are drawing in support from other professional services where appropriate, and making sure the child and their parents are at the centre of any discussions.
-They are thinking about what information it might be helpful to share and they are discussing this with the child or parents (unless there are more immediate child protection issues).
+They are drawing on support from other services where appropriate, and making sure the child and parents or carers are at the centre of any discussions.
+They are thinking about what information it might be helpful to share, and are discussing this with the child or parents (unless there are more immediate child protection issues).

 |Your child’s age

 ||Who is the Named Person